6 Common Air Conditioner Smells Explained and How to Repair the Issue

-When your air conditioner is fresh and operating correctly, you shouldn’t be smelling anything odd.
-Out of the ordinary air conditioner noises and weird smells are a hint that something is out of whack.
-If your air conditioner is old or you haven’t had service done recently, they can be a sure sign you need pro air conditioning repair in Delray Beach.
+When your air conditioner is spotless and running properly, it’s expected you won’t be smelling anything odd.
+Out of the ordinary air conditioner noises and strange smells are a clue that something is wrong.
+If your air conditioner is past its prime or you haven’t had maintenance completed recently, they can be a sure sign you need skilled air conditioning repair in Delray Beach.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical scent, isn’t a great sign.
+If your air conditioner smells bad when turned on, especially a chemical smell, it isn’t a great sign.
 You may also notice your:

 • Air conditioner smells like paint thinner